 We organize around customer segments and geographic regions as further described in "Note 2.
-Segment Reporting" of the Notes to our Consolidated Financial Statements included in this Form 10-K. Each of our business units is impacted by adverse economic conditions in different ways and to different degrees.
-Each business unit also has unique key growth drivers and challenges, as described below.
+Segment Reporting" of the Notes to our Consolidated Financial Statements included in this Form 10-K. Each business segment also has unique key growth drivers and challenges.